tydoc/tydoc/README.md

 - Amazing use-case for [Quokka.js](https://quokkajs.com/) if you have it.
 Set yourself up a test module using techniques like those seen in `test/setup.ts` and get the best possible feedback loop going!

+- Very little information about the TS AST seems available.
+There is [the Wiki](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) and a bit of information here https://sandersn.github.io/manual/Typescript-compiler-implementation.html.

 ## API

 <!-- START API DOCS --->